ZiW-io/Ultimate-AWS-Solutions-Architect-Course-SAA-C02-/README.md

 # Ultimate-AWS-Solutions-Architect-Course-SAA-C02-

-Original course by Stéphane Maarek.
+Original course by Stéphane Maarek: https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02

+Forked study guide by keenanromain: https://github.com/keenanromain/AWS-SAA-C02-Study-Guide

 Personal notes by Zi (Michael) Wang.

 I will be using this page as a means in re-learning by re-writing my notes.

 If you deem them useful, they are completely open to you so do with them with what you like.

-## Course

-Locate the course here: https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02

 ## Table of Contents
 1. <a href="#introduction">Introduction</a>